Challenges and opportunities facing the mining sector

 In terms of international development, especially emerging economies such as China play a defining role.
-According World Investment Report 2016 published by the United Nations Conference on Trade and Development, extractive industries still attract between 30 – 40% of all foreign direct investments into some of the world’s least developed countries, with an increasing amount flowing from emerging markets.
+According to the World Investment Report 2016 published by the United Nations Conference on Trade and Development, extractive industries still attract between 30 – 40% of all foreign direct investments into some of the world’s least developed countries, with an increasing amount flowing from emerging markets.

 Consequently, developing sustainable business solutions with emerging market multinationals from extractive sectors is essential in promoting the global sustainability agenda.

-Thus, the EMM Network and its partners have identified “Sustainable Mining” as a core initiative are.
+Therefore, the EMM Network and its partners have identified “Sustainable Mining” as a core initiative are.

 The EMM Network’s initiatives in the sector include:

 – Sustainable mining guidelines development